+For a complete timeline of data additions and updates, please visit the Estimate Updates page.
 To receive automatic notification of updates to MRIP estimates, data, template programs, and queries, please click here to subscribe to our email subscription service.

 Effective July 9, 2018—The following MRIP Catch Data and Effort Data queries have been updated to provide estimates that are fully calibrated for both the transition from the Coastal Household Telephone Survey to the Fishing Effort Survey (please see FES calibration for details) as well as the Access Point Angler Intercept Survey 2013 design change (please see APAIS calibration for details):

 Directed Trip (Updated 8/16/2018)

 Comparisons between the new calibrated estimates and the pre-calibration estimates are available using the Calibration Comparisons queries located in both Catch Data and Effort Data selections.

 As of wave 1, 2018, NOAA Fisheries has completed the transition from the Coastal Household Telephone Survey (CHTS) to the mail-based Fishing Effort Survey (FES) to estimate the number of shore and private boat fishing trips on the Atlantic and Gulf Coasts.
 For 2018, all estimates for private boat and shore fishing modes will be based on the FES.

 A peer-reviewed calibration model was developed to ensure continuity between the CHTS and FES over the historical time series of effort data, 1981-2017.
 The FES calibrated historical data will be available to scientists and the public in summer 2018.
 Until this work is completed, private boat and shore mode catch and effort estimates prior to 2018 will not be directly comparable with the estimates in 2018.